-The Quality Risk & Safety Manager (QRSM) is a PPIM and assumes the PIC role when the DON is on leave.
+The Quality Risk & safety Manager (QRSM) is a PPIM and assumes the PIC role when the DON is on leave.
 An annual schedule is in place to ensure PIC cover is maintained.
 In the absence of the PIC/DON, a member of the Senior Nursing Team will be identified for clinical leadership to support the Quality Risk & Safety Manager.
 In the absence of the DON and the QRSM the Executive on Call are PPIM's and assume the PIC role with clinical leadership being provided by an identified member of the Senior Nursing Team.

-One CNM 2 and two CNM 1 posts are operational, the CNM 2 provides clinical and professional leadership to the Designated Centre and the CNM 1's are allocated 1 for adult and 1 for children's service.
-The CNM 2 works Mon-Fri and The CNM1's usually work office hours Monday to Friday with occasional weekends/evenings.
+One CNM 2 and two CNM 1 posts are operational, the CNM 2 provides clinical and professional leadership to the Designated Centre, whilst one CNM 1 has specific responsibility for the adult service and 2 part time CNM 1's for children's service.
+The CNM 2 works Mon-Fri and the CNM1's usually work office hours Monday to Friday with occasional weekends/evenings.
 CNM 1's take leave opposite each other to ensure continuity with clinical support and leadership.